jacksgt/btrfs-csi-driver/README.md

 make status
 ```

-### Common Issues

-1. **Btrfs not available**: Ensure `btrfs-progs` is installed on all nodes
-2. **Permission denied**: The driver needs `SYS_ADMIN` capability for mount operations
-3. **Volume not created**: Check if the node has sufficient disk space and Btrfs support

 ## Security Considerations

-- The driver runs with `privileged: true` and `SYS_ADMIN` capability
-- This is required for Btrfs subvolume operations and mount operations
+The driver runs with `privileged: true` and `SYS_ADMIN` capability, this is required for Btrfs subvolume operations and mount operations.
-- Consider using Pod Security Standards in production environments
+Consider using Pod Security Standards in production environments.

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests
-5. Submit a pull request

 ## License